 • Bus

-Taking the bus is yet another easy and comfortable option when visiting the Catalonion capital!
-Most of the companies that manage these bus trips, such as ALSA and FLIXBUS, tend to make their last stop at Barcelona’s Estació del Nord.
-This station has security personnel who can help you with anything you may need.
+The bus is another alternative to visit the Catalan capital in an easy and comfortable way!
+Most companies that manage these bus trips, such as ALSA and FLIXBUS, they usually make their last stop at Barcelona Nord Station.
+This station has security staff who will help you with anything whenever you need it.

-If you use a wheelchair, don’t worry!
-Most tourist attractions in Barcelona are accessible, as are most of the neighborhoods that make up the city.
-You’ll be able to wander through the main neighborhoods like Ciutat Vella, Born, Barceloneta, Gràcia, etc. El Raval is the least accessible neighborhood, but even it is still comfortable for those who use a wheelchair.
+If you have reduced mobility, don’t worry!
+Most of the tourist attractions in Barcelona are adapted, as are most of the neighborhoods that make up the city.
+You can walk through the main neighborhoods such as Ciutat Vella, El Born, Barceloneta, Eixample, etc. Although El Raval is a little less adapted in some places, it is still comfortable for people in wheelchairs.

 Book now